ericgolftourney/StoreLocatorPlus/readme.txt

 = 2.5 (March 9th, 2012) =

 * [PLUS PACK v2.4+] Limit to N results.
+* [PLUS PACK] Starting image can now be stored off-site simply use http as the prefix.

 = 2.4 (February 8th, 2012) =